 With Thanksgiving being very much a North American holiday, we aren’t really within our rights to expect Nagoya to be celebrate the third Thursday of November in quite the same way as it would be done in the US.

 However, like other international traditions such as Christmas, Hallowe’en or Valentine’s Day, there is a distinct feeling that Thanksgiving is growing in stature.
 Of course, it is not yet celebrated with the same gusto as the aforementioned holidays, but still there are a few places dotted around the city that put on a Thanksgiving spread.
 Here’s a short list we’ve compiled of our favorites.
-Please note that most require reservations.
+Please note that most require reservations and any prices quoted may be subject to tax.

-From November 23-26th Midtown BBQ, perhaps Nagoya’s finest American barbecue establishment, is holding a ‘Smoked Thanksgiving’ event.
+Midtown BBQ, perhaps Nagoya’s finest American barbecue establishment, will be returning with their ‘Smoked Thanksgiving’ event.
 This is what they have to say about it:

-Smoked Crispy Skin Turkey, Garlic Mashed Potatoes, Mushroom Shallot Gravy, Grilled Seasonal Vegetables, Cointreau Fresh Cranberry Sauce, Butter Rolls – 1900 JPY
+Smoked Crispy Skin Turkey, Smoked Sausage, Garlic Mashed Potatoes, Mushroom Shallot Gravy, Stuffing, Grilled Seasonal Vegetables, Cointreau Fresh Cranberry Sauce, Butter Roll

-Smoked Crispy Skin Turkey, Smoked Sausage, Garlic Mashed Potatoes, Mushroom Shallot Gravy, Grilled Seasonal Vegetables, Cointreau Fresh Cranberry Sauce, Butter Rolls – 2900 JPY”
+Smoked Crispy Skin Turkey, Smoked Sausage, Garlic Mashed Potatoes, Mushroom Shallot Gravy, Stuffing, Grilled Seasonal Vegetables, Cointreau Fresh Cranberry Sauce, Butter Rolls

 They advise that seats are limited, so booking is strongly recommended.